uqbar-project/uqbar-classroom/README.md

 - **Python 3.14 or newer**.
 - A **GitHub organization** that will contain the course repositories.
 - A GitHub account with sufficient administrative permissions in that organization.
-- A [GitHub OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) configured for the application.
+- A [GitHub OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) configured for the application using `http://127.0.0.1/callback` as redirect URI.

 The GitHub user used by Classroom must have the permissions required to create repositories, manage teams and memberships, and perform the other administrative operations required by the application.